© 2024 Louisville Public Media

 The landlord incentive program would give landlords $2,000 for renting to people experiencing homelessness, who are clients with the city’s Housing and Support Division of the Office of Resilience and Community Services.
-The clients are identified by referrals from a coordinated entry process by the Coalition for The Homeless.
+The clients come through a formal referral process.

 The city will provide landlords an incentive contract and release the first installment of $1,000 ten days after the client signs a 12-month lease for a unit.
 The remaining $1,000 will be provided at the end of the lease.